-Acknowledgement: Johann-Ruben Schaser provided outstanding research assistance.
+Johann-Ruben Schaser provided outstanding research assistance.
 We also thank Tamas Calderwook from MSCI for his generous help with the MSCI data.
 Francis Breedon and Paolo Vitale assisted us with the orderflow data.
 Helpful comments were provided by seminar participants at the Western Finance Association Meetings (2005), Saïd Business School (Oxford University), Brandeis University, and Humboldt University (Berlin).
+Send correspondence to Harald Hau, Massimo Massa, and Joel Peress, Department of Finance, Boulevard de Constance, 77305 Fontainebleau Cedex, France; telephone: (33)-1-6072-4484, (33)-1-6072-4481, (33)-1-6072-4035; fax: (33)-1-6072-4045.
+E-mail: harald.hau@insead.edu, massimo.massa@insead.edu, joel.peress@insead.edu.

-To what extent do exogenous demand shocks move financial market prices?
-Can they propagate from one asset class to another?
-These are the questions we address in this paper.
-The first question - commonly referred to as the resilience of a market - has been examined extensively for individual equity prices.1 Much less is known about the resilience of macroeconomic prices such as exchange rates.2 Yet exchange rates are particularly important and their alleged misalignment is at the core of a large literature on external imbalances.
+alleged misalignment is at the core of a large literature on external imbalances.
 Imperfect exchange rate resilience underlies the traditional portfolio approach to exchange rates, which derives a downward-sloping demand curve for foreign balances from imperfect international asset substitutability.
 The growing quantitative importance of equity flows has increased interest in the portfolio channel of exchange rate theory.

 The second question relates to the propagation of uninformative demand shocks across markets.
-The traditional literature focuses on frictionless markets in which the propagation is informationbased, i.e., comovements in asset prices reflect comovements in their fundamental values.
-However in the presence of frictions such as transaction costs, trading restrictions or imperfect information, assets with unrelated fundamentals may comove merely because investors assign them to similar categories.
-For example, Barberis and Shleifer (2003) argue that investors tend to categorize assets into styles (e.g., value vs. growth or small-cap vs. large-cap), and allocate funds at the level of these styles rather than at the individual asset level.
-As they move funds across styles, they induce a correlation across the returns of assets classified into the same style, even if the cashflows of these assets are uncorrelated.
-Barberis, Shleifer, and Wurgler (2005) provide persuasive evidence that such style investing generates comovement among stocks, but there is no evidence to date that it can induce comovement across different asset classes such as stocks and currencies.
+The traditional literature focuses on frictionless markets in which the propagation is information-based, that is, comovements in asset prices reflect comovements in their fundamental values.
+However, in the presence of frictions such as transaction costs, trading restrictions, or imperfect information, assets with unrelated fundamentals may comove merely because investors assign them to similar categories.
+For example, Barberis and Shleifer (2003) argue that investors tend to categorize assets into styles (e.g., value versus growth or small-cap versus large-cap), and allocate funds at the level of these styles rather than at the individual asset level.
+As they move funds across styles, they induce a correlation across the returns of assets classified into the same style, even if the cashflows of these assets are uncorrelated.Barberis, Shleifer, and Wurgler (2005) provide persuasive evidence that such style investing generates comovement among stocks, but there is no evidence to date that it can induce comovement across different asset classes such as stocks and currencies.

 The correlation structure between capital flows and exchange rate movements has been the subject of much empirical research.
 But causal inference is hampered by a lack of clear identification.
 While flows may trigger exchange rate movements, flows may themselves be induced by investors' trend-chasing behavior.
-Similarly, though it can readily be observed that assets belonging to different classes (e.g., equity and fixed income) can move in sync or anti-sync, establishing a directional link from one asset class to another remains a challenge.
-This paper examines a unique natural experiment in which the effects of flows on exchange rates can be measured for truly exogenous and uninformative portfolio flows, namely the rebalancing of the MSCI Global Equity Index.
+Similarly, though it can readily be observed that assets belonging to different classes (e.g., equity and fixed income) can move in sync or antisync, establishing a directional link from one asset class to another remains a challenge.
+This article examines a unique natural experiment in which the effects of flows on exchange rates can be measured for truly exogenous and uninformative portfolio flows, namely, the rebalancing of the MSCI Global Equity Index.

 In December 2000, Morgan Stanley Capital International (MSCI) announced a major redefinition of its international equity indices.
 The new index weights would be based on the freely floating proportion of a stock's capitalization instead of the market capitalization itself.
 This implied a large change for the equity representation of many countries in the MSCI Global Equity Index, also referred to as MSCI ACWI (All Country World Index).
-Approximately \$300 to \$350 billion may be directly indexed to MSCI equity indices.3 The up- or downweighting of a country or currency area therefore triggered considerable exogenous capital in- or outflow.
-The MSCI redefinition provides a natural experiment for the exchange rate effect of equity flows.
-Moreover, because demand shocks clearly originate in the equity market, it offers the opportunity to test whether they are transmitted to the currency market.
+Approximately US\$300-\$350 billion may be directly indexed to MSCI equity indices.3 The asset class.
+For example, Menkhoff and Taylor (2007) estimate that currency turnover exceeds equity turnover by a factor of three in the seven largest financial centers in the world.